offbynull/learn/Bioinformatics/input/input.md

 CTTA
 ```

+Note how both the k-universal string graph and the fragment_SEQ graph above are both balanced_GRAPH and strongly connected.
+If the graph isn't balanced_GRAPH and strongly connected, the algorithm to guess genomes won't work.

-If dealing with non-circular genomes (e.g. eukaryotic genomes), the graph will be nearly balanced_GRAPH.
-Nearly balanced graphs can artificially be made to become balanced_GRAPH by finding imbalanced nodes (usually root and tail nodes) and creating artificial edges between them such that they become balanced_NODE.
+This isn't a problem with circular genomes (e.g. bacterial genomes), but non-circular genomes (e.g. eukaryotic genomes) won't be fully balanced_GRAPH -- they will be nearly balanced_GRAPH.
+Nearly balanced graphs can artificially be made to become balanced_GRAPH by finding imbalanced nodes (usually root and tail nodes) and creating artificial edges between them such that they become balanced_NODE:

 ```{output}
 ch3_code/src/BalanceNearlyBalancedGraph.py